rishabprasad005/role-courses/RH124/Notes.md

     ```

-  - the tilde expansion is also used to expand to several specific pathnames:-
+  - The tilde expansion is also used to expand to several specific pathnames:-
     - Home Directories [**~** and **~USER**]
     - Current/previous working directory [**~+** and **~+**]
     - Directories from directory stack [**~+N** and **~-N**]

     For more details, please refer this [link](https://www.thegeekstuff.com/2010/06/bash-tilde-expansion/)

 - **Brace Expansion:** Brace expansion is used to generate discretionary strings of characters.
-Braces contain a comma-separated list of strings, or a sequence expression. the result includes the text preceding or following the brace definition.
+Braces contain a comma-separated list of strings, or a sequence expressionThe result includes the text preceding or following the brace definition.
 Brace expansions may be nested, one inside another.
 Also double-dot syntax (..) expands to a sequence such that {m..p} will expand to m n o p.

   ```bash
   [user@host glob]$ echo {Sunday,Monday,Tuesday,Wednesday}.log